Barnes & Noble Nook: Nook GlowLight 4 (E Ink)

-In December of 2021, B&N announced the 4th generation of the GlowLight e-reader.
+In December 2021, B&N announced the 4th generation of the GlowLight e-reader.
 The GlowLight 4 has an enhanced lighting system that provides a cool white during the day or in rooms with bright light, but then can manually or automatically switch to night mode with an orange tone for reading in dark spaces with less blue light.
 The device also has physical page turn buttons and is the first device to have USB-C.